joefitzgerald/packer-windows/hyperv/README.md

 This Vagrant environment can be used to spin up a Windows 10 VM to create the 2016 Hyper-V Vagrant boxes.
 The VM needs about 6GByte RAM and 100 GByte disk.
-Tested with VMware Fusion.
+Tested with VMware Fusion 8 and VMware Workstation 12.

-## On your OSX host
+## On your OSX/Windows host
 ### Build the Windows 10 VMware base box

-Build the Windows 10 base box for VMware Fusion with 100GByte disk size.
+Build the Windows 10 base box for VMware Fusion/Workstation with 100GByte disk size.

 ```bash
 cd ..